Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 6

-The house is 154 square meters.
-It has two floors, three bedrooms, two living rooms, several bathrooms, and a separate dining room.
+The house has 1,650 square feet of living space, with two floors, three bedrooms, two living rooms, several bathrooms, and a separate dining room.

 villa skogshall 1884 gnesta sweden 7

-Let’s start our tour in the kitchen.
-The kitchen cabinets are several decades old.
-They’ve been repainted several times.
-The last time — in a creamy color.
-The countertops are made of granite.
-And thanks to the windows on two sides, the kitchen is always bright — even on cloudy and rainy days.
+We’ll start the tour in the kitchen.
+The cabinets have been here for decades, though they’ve been repainted a few times—the last time in a creamy off-white.
+The countertops are granite, and thanks to windows on two sides, the kitchen always feels bright, even on cloudy or rainy days.

 villa skogshall 1884 gnesta sweden 8

-From the kitchen, you can head into the dining room.
-It’s a small room with just a table for four, a vintage chandelier, some garden flowers, and a lovely tiled stove.
+From the kitchen, you can step into the dining room.
+It’s a simple space, with nothing but a table for four, a vintage chandelier, a bouquet of garden flowers, and a stunning tiled stove.

 villa skogshall 1884 gnesta sweden 9